rorosaurus/esp32-hub75-driver/ASSEMBLY.md

 ![GPIO pins](https://github.com/rorosaurus/esp32-hub75-driver/raw/master/images/assembly/GPIO-pins.png)

-The `3V3` pins carry the 3.3V power from the LDO.
+The `3V3` pins carry the 3.3V power from the ESP32's LDO.
 Please note: the LDO regulates a max of 1A, and that is shared across the ESP32 and these pins.
-Expect to pull < 0.5A from these pins together.
+Expect to pull < 0.5A from these `3V3` pins altogether.

-In a pinch, your project can also use the `BOOT` button on the ESP32-DEVKIT-V1.
+In a pinch, your sketch can make use the `BOOT` button on the ESP32-DEVKIT-V1.
 It's connected between `D0` and `GND`.
-This will interfere with your auto-bootloader, requiring you to hold the `BOOT` button when plugging in your ESP32 in order to program it.
+This might interfere with your auto-bootloader, requiring you to hold the `BOOT` button when plugging in your ESP32 in order to program it.

 ## Step 6: Power flow
 Let's figure out the best way to power your ESP32 and LED panels!
 Head over to my power document: [`POWER.md`](https://github.com/rorosaurus/esp32-hub75-driver/blob/master/POWER.md)!